junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They back away quickly, keeping their eyes on the statues.

 "Guess we find the missing cherubs, at least."
-Dean says, breathing fast.
+Dean says dryly, breathing fast.

-"Not funny, Dean."
-Cas says.
+"Not funny, Dean," Cas says.

-"Not laughing."
-Dean replies, pointing his gun at the stones.
+"Not laughing," Dean replies, pointing his gun at the stones.
 "Long shot, but, any chance you know what's happening here?
 Anything to do with angels?"

 "They are not really angels, they are just statues."
 Cas stares at the cherubs.
 They remain still in his gaze.
 "They're not real.
 How can they possibly be alive?"